 \section{Discussion}

-In this article, we propose an efficient estimation procedure for varying-coefficient model which is commonly used in neuroimaging and econometrics.
-We understand that this procedure is an efficient approach to incorporate heteroskedasticity in the analysis of functional data.
-To best of our knowledge, this the first initiative to incorporate such condition into the model.
-Such model is therefore equipped with more complex relationship between the functional response and real-valued covariates.
+In this article, we propose an efficient estimation procedure for varying-coefficient models which is commonly used in neuroimaging and econometrics.
+Our procedure stands out for its efficiency in handling the integration of heteroskedasticity within the realm of functional data analysis.
+To the best of our knowledge, this is the first attempt to incorporate such conditions into the model.
+Such a model is therefore equipped with a more complex relationship between the functional response and real-valued covariates.
 Additionally, our method is easy to implement in a wide range of applications due to the multi-stage structure of the algorithm.
-The applicability of the proposed method is illustrated by the simulation studies and real data analysis.
+The applicability of the proposed method is illustrated by numerical studies.